ccallawa/alyvix_doc/get_in_touch.rst

 *************

 **Chat directly with other Alyvix users** to ask for support or to share your solutions: join the Alyvix Slack channel.
-You can write to info@alyvix.com to get your **Alyvix Slack credentials**.
+Send a request to info@alyvix.com to get your **Alyvix Slack credentials**.

     https://alyvix.slack.com/